Frequently Asked Questions

 Q: Are there any surgical specimens that are not handled by Surgical Pathology at UNC?

 A: Neuropathology and ophthalmology specimens come through surgical pathology, but are signed out by neuropathologists.
-Dermatopathology specimens are accessioned through the dermatopathology service housed in Department of Dermatology.
-Residents see all of these specimen types on the 2 months of derm path/neuropath rotations.
-Renal biopsies for medical renal diseases are handled by Nephropathology (a separate division of our Department); residents see these specimens during a 2 week rotation on this service in either their PGY2 or 3.
-Lymph nodes and bone marrows are accessioned through Hematopathology; and residents see these case types when on a hemepath rotation.
+Dermatopathology specimens are accessioned through the dermatopathology service housed in the Department of Dermatology.
+Residents see these specimen types on the 2 months of the dermatopathology/neuropathology rotation.
+Renal biopsies for medical renal diseases are handled by Nephropathology (a separate division of our Department); residents see these specimens during a 2 week rotation on this service in their PGY2 or PGY3 year.
+Lymph nodes and bone marrows are accessioned through Hematopathology; residents see these case types when on a hematopathology rotation.
 Oral biopsies are usually signed out by the Oral Pathology Laboratory in the UNC School of Dentistry.
 These oral pathologists are jointly appointed with UNC Pathology and are available for consultation, lectures and elective rotations.
-Between the main surgical pathology service and these subspeciality areas, UNC has a very complete experience in surgical pathology available to residents.
+Between the main surgical pathology service and these subspecialty areas, UNC has a very complete experience in surgical pathology available to residents.

 Q: What is the experience in Cytology like?
 Do residents get to perform fine needle aspirates?

 A: There is a total of 4 months on cytology.
 Graduated responsibility is emphasized.
 Residents perform superficial FNAs in UNC hospital clinics and assist with rapid on-site evaluation of adequacy for deep aspirates in conjunction with the 5 cytotechnologists, 2 cytopathology fellows and 7 board certified attendings.
 This is a high volume service, there are over 1800 FNAs/year and residents become proficient in needle aspirates.
 Pap smears and non-gyn specimens are also abundant.